- 1098-T Information will be mailed on January 31.

 - Students may opt-in for Electronic Delivery BEFORE January 31 in lieu of having a copy mailed.

-- Opt-in Instructions for Enrollment and Download Information (pdf) (Document that lists each step with sample screenshots)
+- Opt-in Instructions for Enrollment and Download Information (Document lists each step with sample screenshots)

 - If a student experiences consistent errors, or cannot complete the opt-in process, the student should: